Regulatory actions for May 30, 2025

 May 30, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Iradimed, Reflow Medical.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Accuredit, Alcon, Bayer, Capsida, Daiichi, Eton, Jiangsu Hengrui, Merck, Stealth.

 Briefs